YugRokadia/MAY_Labs/README.md

 # MAY_Labs
 MAY_Labs is a website where you can buy elements, chemicals and apparatus.
 This is a front end project with some backend too.
-Note: Website optimised for desktops only
+Note: Website not optimised for mobile devices

 1. install this repository in a folder
 2. open folder with vs code